Selling blood tests online for over 15 years.

 The kidneys are one of the most vital organs in your body.
 They remove all the waste products and excess water from your blood, and turn them into urine for you pass safely.

 This test makes measures sodium, chloride, urea and creatinine levels; all of which are vital to the health of the kidneys.

 Free liver function tests are also included, which check the level of bilirubin (a product of haemoglobin breakdown that is removed from the body) and various important enzymes which are vital to the performance of the liver.
-A comprehensive cholesterol assessment is also included, with gout and lipid tests establishing your risk factors.
+A comprehensive cholesterol assessment is also included.

 These tests are ideal for anyone looking for a general health assessment of their kidneys and liver.